elastic/elasticsearch/README.md

 The following are a list of settings (prefixed with `discovery.ec2`) that can further control the discovery:

 * `groups`: Either a comma separated list or array based list of (security) groups.
 Only instances with the provided security groups will be used in the cluster discovery.
-(NOTE: You should provide the group NAME, not the group ID.)
+(NOTE: You could provide either group NAME or group ID.)
 * `host_type`: The type of host type to use to communicate with other instances.
 Can be one of `private_ip`, `public_ip`, `private_dns`, `public_dns`.
 Defaults to `private_ip`.
 * `availability_zones`: Either a comma separated list or array based list of availability zones.
 Only instances within the provided availability zones will be used in the cluster discovery.
 * `any_group`: If set to `false`, will require all security groups to be present for the instance to be used for the discovery.
 Defaults to `true`.